Skip to content

 Key Facts

-• Quick test endpoints: /api/v1/system (device info), /api/v1/report (energy data)
+• Quick test endpoints: /api/v1/system for every device, /api/v1/report only with Plus or higher

 • Methods: GET requests only